 Life

-Remember that during certain times in your life and throughout your career, there will be times where you’ll need to develop new skills or have to work on your competencies (Sherman, 2013).
+Remember that during certain times in your life and throughout your career, there will be times when you’ll need to develop new skills or have to work on your competencies (Sherman, 2013).
 It’s a fact of life.

 Reframe failure